 - Using a User Email Data Feed.
 These data feeds are built from a CSV file stored in an Amazon S3 bucket provided to each customer.

-- Using message opt in and message opt out events.
-In or to use this method, a one time manual upload of existing recipients via CSV is required to initially populate the recipient list.
+- Using message opt-in and message opt-out events.
+In order to use this method, a one-time manual upload of existing recipients via CSV is required to initially populate the recipient list.

-These events involves passing plain-text emails which are considered private data.
-While Dynamic Yield complies to security aspects in the transfer and persistence of this data, firing this event should be executed according to local law.
+These events involve passing plain-text emails which are considered private data.
+While Dynamic Yield complies with security aspects in the transfer and persistence of this data, firing this event should be executed according to local law.

 We recommend enabling users to unsubscribe directly from your triggered emails.
 To do this, add a link in the HTML of your triggered email variations or templates that directs them to the unsubscribe functionality of your recipient list management software.